PourquieLab/Zhu_etal_HOX_project/README.md

 # Zhu et al.  *"Defective human somitogenesis in the absence of HOX genes"* scRNA-Seq analysis
 #### Code used for the 10x scRNA-Seq analysis in the manuscript *"Defective human somitogenesis in the absence of HOX genes"* by Zhu et al.

+# All fastq and count matrices have been deposited in GEO under the accession number GSE288370

 This repository contains the following jupyter notebooks organized by theme:
 ##### *Analysis of the WT sample*:
 - 20240924_HOXWT-individualanalysis-Upload